szymonnedzi/dragonfly/README.md

 NOTE: You might need to change the variables in application.properties depending on your OS and whether you want the local run or a Docker image.
 Just uncomment the correct ones.

+To see the full process in action, upload spidercase.csv to /fullProcess endpoint.

 # Description